How Black/African Americans pursue — and define — success

 In Memoriam: Michelle Avan — June 11, 1973 - August 4, 2021

 In order to better understand how identity informs the financial experiences of Black/African Americans, Merrill undertook an immersive educational journey to hear what members of the community had to say, gathering stories from academics and employees, as well as parsing data from an online survey of hundreds of affluent Black/African Americans.
-The findings are featured in “Diverse Viewpoints: Exploring Wealth in the Black/African American Community,” one of three reports1 Merrill recently published on the financial realities of diverse communities.
-Check out the findings of the other two studies—“Diverse Viewpoints: Exploring Wealth in the LGBTQ+ Community” and “Diverse Viewpoints: Exploring Wealth in the Hispanic/Latino Community” next.
+The findings are featured in “Diverse Viewpoints: Exploring Wealth in the Black/African American Community,” one of three reports1 Merrill published on the financial realities of diverse communities.
+You can also check out the findings of the companion studies on the LGBTQ+ community and Hispanic/Latino community.

 “I get excited about passing along property to my kids.”

 Denita Willoughby, who grew up on the South Side of Chicago, where her father was a police commander and her mother a school principal, recalls her mother’s “no excuses” mentality when it came to schoolwork.
 “Growing up, my mother used to grade my papers with a red pen.
 Whenever I made mistakes, I tried to explain that I was doing my best.
 But she would have none of it.
-She’d say, ‘Make your best better!’” says Willoughby, CEO of the Willoughby Group, who was a vice president at a gas company in Los Angeles at the time of the recording.
+She’d say, ‘Make your best better!’” says Willoughby, CEO of the Willoughby Group, who was a vice president at a large gas utility company in Los Angeles at the time of the recording.

 “Every time I go into a meeting, nine times out of 10, I’m the only non-white person there.
 I have to embrace that differentness and wear it, frankly, as a badge of honor.”